wellyington/blog/_posts/2021-07-03-hello-world-with-jekyll-how-to-get-started-with-jekyll.markdown

 The post **“Hello World!”** and the page **“Contact Me”** are displayed in the site.

 **Congratulations**, you are now introduced to Jekyll.
-There are more to learn about the framework, but you have a better idea on how to start a project and take your first steps by your own.
+There are more to learn about the framework, but you can explorer the docs or watch videos and learn everything you need to know about Jekyll in no more than 2h:30m.

 ### Final words